NeedlessPage819/clean/README.md

 [Your chosen license]

 ---
-Created with ❤️ using DirectX 11 and Python
+Created with ❤️ using SharpDX and C#